 Online Modules for Clinical Teaching

 The CFE has developed several online modules that are eligible for CME Credit.
 Below are links to modules that are especially relevant to clinical teaching:

 Note: these links redirect to the CEHP system.
-If you don't already have a logon, you will be prompted to create an account to track your progress and record any awarded CME.
+If you don't already have a login, you will be prompted to create an account to track your progress and record any awarded CME.

 Applying Anti-Racism Principles in Teaching

-The SMHS Center for Faculty Excellence, SMHS Office of Diversity and Inclusion and the GW Anti-Racism Coalition have worked together to create the Checklist for Applying Anti-Racism Principles to Teaching Sessions to support faculty teaching in SMHS programs.
+The SMHS Center for Faculty Excellence, the SMHS Office of Diversity and Inclusion, and the GW Anti-Racism Coalition have worked together to create the Checklist for Applying Anti-Racism Principles to Teaching Sessions to support faculty teaching in SMHS programs.

 The following resources include an interactive flowchart that may help you determine your blended approach to teaching and how to best design learning experiences for your students.
 There are also downloadable PDFs provided for your reference.